ElektraInitiative/libelektra/doc/BUILDSERVER.md

 We also provide a number of helper functions in our Jenkinsfiles that are documented at the function head.
-Most common use cases, for example adding a new build with certain cmake flags, are easy to add because of them.
+Most common use cases, for example adding a new build with certain CMake flags, are easy to add because of them.
 For example, the configuration that is responsible for the `debian-stable-full` stage is generated completely by a single helper function called `buildAndTest`: